sts10/sts10.github.io/_posts/2020-09-30-making-a-word-list.markdown

 Note that I haven't manually scrolled through this example list, so there may be some offensive words remaining.
 (You can use Tidy's reject words options to remove words.)

-Currently, I am **not** this example word list, or any product of this project, for creating passphrases or anything else.
+Currently, I am **not** actually using this example word list, or any product of this project, for creating passphrases or anything else.
 But it was a fun project!

 ## Further questions to explore